AhmedHamdi101/Fast-Video-Object-Segmentation-by-Reference-Guided-Mask-Propagation/README.md

 ![Screenshot 2021-08-22 220831](https://user-images.githubusercontent.com/62859032/130368685-53b1d7c4-087c-4bff-9eca-e732701f6a5c.png)

 ### Encoders
-it is two parallel encoders, each consist of one convolutional layer attached to a resnet50 model.
+The encoder takes a pair of RGB images, each with a mask map, as an input.
+The encoder includes a reference and a target stream each consist of one convolutional layer attached to a resnet50 model.

 ### Global Convolutional Block
-The output of the two encoders are concatenated then feeded to the GCB
+The outputs of the two encoder streams are concatenated and fed into a global convolution block.
+This block is designed to perform global feature matching between the reference and the target streams to localize the target object

 ### Decoder
-Which consists of 3 refinement modules taking the output of the previous block, upsample it and Add it to a skip connection from the resnet50 encoder
+The decoder takes the output of the global convolution block and also features in the target encoder stream through skip-connections to produce a mask output.
+To efficiently merge features in different scales, it employ the refinement module as the building block of our decoder.